Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ### -RoleObjectId
-The role to add members to.
+Specifies the unique ID of the role to which to add members.
-Only users can be added to a role (adding a security group is not supported).
-Either RoleName or RoleObjectId should be provided.
+Specify either _RoleName_ or _RoleObjectId_.

 ```yaml
 Type: Guid